 如果点击"是"，您将直接跳转至赫伯罗特中文网 www.hapag-lloyd.cn, 这是我们专为中国大陆优化的网站，与 www.hapag-lloyd.com 网站内容一致.

 Responsibility is our tradition: In 1994 Hapag-Lloyd was the first shipping company who had certified all its worldwide activities according to ISO quality standards.
 By 1996 binding environmental guidelines were formulated.
 In 2003 a certification according to environmental standards was added to the already existing ISO quality standard.
 Both systems were combined to our integrated Quality and Environmental Management System (ISO 9001 + ISO 14001) and since then have continuously been updated.
-Our ISO certification includes most activities of Hapag-Lloyd's worldwide organisation.
+Our ISO certification includes all activities of Hapag-Lloyd's worldwide organisation.

 Hapag-Lloyd calculates carbon emissions for all owned and chartered container vessels by using the methodology developed by Clean Cargo.
 The CO2 as well as SOx emission data have been verified by DNV GL.
 For further information please read our verification statement below.

 Since 1997 all our new ships receive an Environmental Passports for highest environmental standards.
 It will be issued for measures carried out voluntarily which help to improve maritime environmental protection.